triadtitans/seminar_rigid_body_methods/_sources/intro.md

 The latter implements lagrangian mechanics and an ODE solver as well as a novel algorithm based on the Discontinuous galerkin method.
 --->

-This website documents an approach to rigid body simulation based on variational integrators and the Livens principle.
+This website documents a seminar project.
+The aim was to simulate rigid bodies using a method based on variational integrators and the Livens principle.

 ````{card} [ASC-ODE](https://github.com/triadtitans/ASC-ODE)